About the service

 While you can copy files through the web interface, the home directory is shared with the interactive machines Brufence and Cesam so you can also use rsync through those servers for a more convenient data transfer.

-Access and file transfer
+Connection and file transfer

 Access and file tranfers to the SSH servers are done through the SSH protocol (ssh, scp, rsync, sftp, or any graphical user interface built upon SSH: MobaXTerm, Filezilla, Cyberduck, etc.) in a very standard way with your CISM login and password.